ricab/scope_guard/docs/interface.md

 The free function template `make_scope_guard` resides in `namespace sg` and is the primary element of the public interface &ndash; most uses do not require anything else.
-It provides a way for clients to create a scope guard object with the specified callback as _associated callback_.
+It provides a way for clients to create a scope guard object with the specified callback as _associated_.

-Scope guards execute their _associated callback_ when they are destroyed, unless they were meanwhile [dismissed](#member-function-dismiss) or [moved](#member-move-constructor).
+Scope guards execute their _associated_ callback when they are destroyed, unless they were meanwhile [dismissed](#member-function-dismiss) or [moved](#member-move-constructor).
 Like other variables, scope guards with automatic storage are destroyed when they go out of scope, which explains their